polterguy/polterguy.github.io/tutorials/task-scheduler/index.md

       tasks.delete:user.confirm-email.workflow.1147
 ```

-Then when the user verifies his or her email address, you could have code resembling the following being executed.
+When the user verifies his or her email address, you could have code resembling the following being executed.

 ```
 tasks.execute:user.confirm-email.workflow.1147